Somewhere between where I came from and where I’m going.

 I broke out everywhere, panicked a little, adapted fast.

-I got good at reading the room, at becoming whatever it wanted.
+I got good at reading the room.

-Just enough of myself to blend.
-To be liked.
-To not stand out in the wrong ways.
+To not stand out in the wrong way.

 I’d return home during the summers,